ayali/node-red-contrib-private-addr-resolver/README.md

 # node-red-contrib-private-addr-resolver

-A Node-RED node to resolve private Bluetooth Low Energy (BLE) mac addresses using AES-CMAC, helping identify devices like iPhones and iPads that use Resolvable Private Addresses (RPAs) as virtual mac addresses.
+A Node-RED node to resolve private Bluetooth Low Energy (BLE) mac addresses, helping identify devices like iPhones and iPads that use Resolvable Private Addresses (RPAs) as virtual mac addresses.

 ## Overview